-After discovering how quick and easy it was to make tiramisu, I decided to try making a matcha green tea tiramisu.
-The version I had at Italian Tomato was actually not that spectacular - not much green tea flavor and rather dry.
+After discovering how quick and easy it was to make Tiramisu, I decided to try making it with Japanese matcha green tea.
+The version I had at Italian Tomato - Costa Mesa was actually not that spectacular - not much green tea flavor and rather dry.
 And in looking at the photo again, I think my green tea tiramisu looks tastier! :) Lil' sis kept urging me not to do it because she remembered not being impressed with their green tea tiramisu either.
 But I promised her I'd make a normal one just in case.
 As it turned out, we ate all of the cake and regular tiramisu and there was just a small portion of this left.
 Two of my cousins had dibs on the leftovers.

 I like my green tea bold in flavor, no subtlety here.
 The green tea is very bitter so I was worried about how it'd turn out, but the sweetness of the whipped cream evened it out.
-If you want to drink the leftover green tea, I'd advise adding lots and lots of sugar.
+If you want to drink the leftover green tea, unless you have a sweetened version, I'd advise adding lots and lots of sugar.

 Tiramisu with Japanese Matcha Green Tea

 For an 8-by-8-inch pan, you'll need:

 1 1/2 cups Japanese matcha green tea, dissolve 2 tblsp matcha green tea powder in 1 1/2 cups hot water